pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg23/README.md

 }
 ```

 Then I almost started to build a machine learning devstack for this classification problem, but I changed my mind at the last minute.
-This is a HackyEaster challenge so there had to be a simpler way how to solve it...
+There had to be a simpler way to solve such Hacky Easter challenge...

 I decided to take a look at the [train dataset](files/train_data.txt) and try to find some correlations among the data attributes by hand.
 I chose to do it from commandline.